Overloaded: The Singles Collection

 Overloaded: The Singles Collection is the first greatest hits album of British girl group Sugababes.
 It was released on 10 November 2006—almost one year following the departure of founding member Mutya Buena and the introduction of her replacement, Amelle Berrabah.
 Overloaded features twelve of the group's singles, four of which reached number one in the UK; "Freak like Me", "Round Round", "Hole in the Head", and "Push the Button".
 The Sugababes collaborated with members from Orson to produce two new tracks for the album, "Easy" and "Good to Be Gone".
 Overloaded received positive reviews from critics, who generally praised it as a reflection of the group's success.

-The album peaked at number three on the UK Albums Chart and was certified Platinum by the British Phonographic Industry (BPI).
+The album peaked at number three on the UK Albums Chart and was certified two-times platinum by the British Phonographic Industry (BPI).
 By October 2008, it had sold 600,000 copies in the UK.
 Overloaded also reached the top twenty on the record charts of Ireland and Portugal, and the top forty on the charts in Austria, Denmark, Germany, the Netherlands, Norway and Switzerland.
 Its lead single "Easy" was released one week prior to the album's release, and reached the top ten on the singles charts of Slovakia and the United Kingdom.
 To promote Overloaded, the Sugababes performed at the 100 Club in London and embarked on the album's accompanying tour in the UK and Ireland from March to April 2007.

 Background

 Shortly following the release of the Sugababes' fourth studio album, Taller in More Ways, it was announced in December 2005 that founding group member Mutya Buena had left the band.
 Two singles were subsequently released from the album featuring new group member Amelle Berrabah, who was announced as Buena's replacement 24 hours after her departure.
 In June 2006, the Sugababes began working on their fifth studio album which was confirmed for release in 2007.
 However, group member Heidi Range also revealed that a greatest hits album would be released in time for Christmas 2006, which would include all of the group's hits.
 When rumours arose that the release of the album was premature, band member Keisha Buchanan stated that the group had already started to plan a greatest hits album.
 She explained how it was essential for the album to be released following Buena's departure, saying: "When Mutya left, we decided it was even more important, we should do this as closure so we don't have to relive history all the time."
-Group member Heidi Range also reflected upon this, saying: "When Mutya was still in the band the greatest hits was always planned for this time anyway.
+Range also reflected upon this, saying: "When Mutya was still in the band the greatest hits was always planned for this time anyway.
 But when she left it seemed even more appropriate."